nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

         - Testing Kubebuilder operators
         - Deploying Kubebuilder operators to Kubernetes
 - [coderanger/migrations-operator: Migrations-Operator](https://github.com/coderanger/migrations-operator) A Kubernetes operator to manage database migrations or similar application setup tasks.
+- [omerxx.com: 10 Things I wish I’d known before building a Kubernetes CRD controller](https://omerxx.com/k8s-controllers/) Controllers, operators, informers and other K8s mysteries.
+This article discusses a few of the gotchas of developing Kubernetes controllers:
+    - CRDs don't create metadata by default
+    - Interacting with CRDs outside the controller's context is not straightforward
+    - "The DefaultUnstructuredConverter"

 ## Creating Kubernetes operator using Kubebuilder

-- [kubernetes-sigs/kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) Kubebuilder - SDK for building Kubernetes APIs using CRDs
+- [kubernetes-sigs/kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) Kubebuilder - SDK for building Kubernetes APIs using CRDs.
+Kubebuilder is a framework for building Kubernetes APIs using custom resource definitions (CRDs).
+Kubebuilder increases velocity and reduces the complexity managed by developers for rapidly building and publishing Kubernetes APIs in Go.
     - https://book.kubebuilder.io
 - [medium.com/@adnn.selimovic: Creating Kubernetes operator using **Kubebuilder**](https://medium.com/@adnn.selimovic/creating-kubernetes-operator-using-kubebuilder-15db5f29ee50)
 - [medium.com/geekculture: A New Pattern that Simplifies Operator Building](https://medium.com/geekculture/a-new-pattern-that-simplifies-operator-building-39df5d021cfa) Build Kubernetes Operator with **Kubebuilder** and declarative pattern. kubebuilder-declarative-pattern provides a set of tools for building cluster operators with kubebuilder.
 Declarative operators provide a fast path to orchestrating deployments instead of reinventing the wheel i.e. "how do I get/update this YAML?"